What is Dental Bonding?

 How does it work?

-- Dental Bonding is a procedure which covers a lot of smile related complications.
+- Dental Bonding is a procedure that covers a lot of smile related complications.
 It is chosen by thousands of people over Crowns and Veneers.
 It costs comparatively much lower than the other two.

 - In dental bonding for gaps, your dentist tries matching the colour of your teeth with the colours on a dental shade card.
 He does this so that no one can spot a difference between the filling and your original teeth.